digital-medicine-research-group-UNAV/RNACOREX/Library/RNACOREX/README.md

 ## Library Instructions

+Due to GitHub file size limit some files required by the packages have not been uploaded.
+These files should be downloaded and placed in their location manually by the user before running the library.
+The Structural Engine files are compulsory to run the library.
+It will not work without them.
+The TCGA Raw databases are required only to run the code of the PLOS article.

 ## Quickstart

 Let start with a basic example.
 This example is coded in *Examples/QuickStart.ipynb*.
 See *PLOS Code* for the article code.